LeQua2024/lequa2024.github.io/index.md

 * 1st Dec 2021: The [format checker](https://github.com/HLT-ISTI/LeQua2022_scripts/blob/main/format_checker.py) and [evaluation script](https://github.com/HLT-ISTI/LeQua2022_scripts/blob/main/evaluate.py), along with other [useful functions and further guidelines](https://github.com/HLT-ISTI/LeQua2022_scripts), are public and accessible via [GitHub](https://github.com/HLT-ISTI/LeQua2022_scripts).
 * 1st Dec 2021: The [Google discussion group](https://groups.google.com/g/lequa2022) has been created!
 If you plan to participate (and we very much hope so), visit [https://groups.google.com/g/lequa2022](https://groups.google.com/g/lequa2022) and request to become a member now!
 * 15 Nov 2021: [Registrations](http://clef2022-labs-registration.dei.unipd.it/) are open! (until 22 Apr 2022)

-## Useful links

-If you are interested in research on learning to quantify, you might want to check the [proceedings](http://ceur-ws.org/Vol-3052/) of the [1st International Workshop on Learning to Quantify (LQ 2021)](https://cikmlq2021.github.io/), which took place on November 1 and November 5, 2021.
-A report of that workshop has also been published as [Juan José del Coz, Pablo González, Alejandro Moreo, and Fabrizio Sebastiani.
-Report on the 1st International Workshop on Learning to Quantify (LQ 2021).
-SIGKDD Explorations 24(1):49--51, 2022.](http://kdd.org/exploration_files/vol24issue1_4._Report_on_the_1st_International_Workshop_on_Learning_to_Quantify_%28LQ_2021%29.pdf)

-For a survey of research on learning to quantify up to 2017, see [Pablo González, Alberto Castaño, Nitesh V. Chawla, Juan José del Coz: A Review on Quantification Learning.
-ACM Computing Surveys 50(5): 74:1-74:40 (2017)](https://dl.acm.org/doi/10.1145/3117807); for more recent work, check the [proceedings](http://ceur-ws.org/Vol-3052/) of [LQ 2021](https://cikmlq2021.github.io/).

 Follow us on Twitter: [@LeQua2022](https://twitter.com/LeQua2022)